tnoonanjr/cyber-lab/lab5/README.md

 ## Question 1
-In this question we connect and configure the Wifi Pineapple to a computer.
+In this question we connect and configure the WiFi Pineapple to a computer.
 From this computer you can access the webpage http://172.16.42.1:1471.
 Connecting to the subnet 172.16.42.x we can communicate to this address through the ethernet cable-over-USB interface to the Pineapple.
 The Pineapple waits for traffic on this IP and expects communication with the computer at address 172.16.42.42.
 We use the web interface to set up a secure (password protected) and unsecure network.

 [include screenshot of Networking tab -> Wireless Client Mode] Interface name: wlan2